Moist Lemon Pound Cake

 Maybe I should try that next time – it could add some extra tang maybe?
 A sour cream lemon pound cake perhaps?
 Or a buttermilk lemon pound cake?
 You may see my recipe change over time 🙂

 This recipe is for a lemon cake that really is so incredibly simple, but at the same time so delicious.
-You could call this a lemon ‘drizzle’ cake, as some flavour is drizzled into the cake.
+You could also call this a lemon ‘drizzle’ cake, as some flavour is drizzled and absorbed into the cake.

 Or you may want to cook it like a round sponge cake and use it to make a layered lemon iced pound cake?
 It’s up to you what you call it and how you finish it off.